 School supplies – Even though my sons are in their twenties, I still get tingles when I see piles of clean, fresh notebooks and blister packs of Bic pens.
 I even thrill to the sight of a new paperback dictionary (are they used anymore?) and thesauruses.
 So much learning still ahead, for all of us.
 I even love the rumble of school buses, a reminder to get serious and buckle down after this indolent summer.
 There’s work to be done.
 Yes, clearly, fall is the season of nerds.

 All the good shows come back – Like Penelope, the ever-patient wife in The Odyssey, I’ve had to sit and weave and wait as certain series take forever (and I mean forever) to return.
-The Crown, My Brilliant Friend, and The Great British Baking Show are finally coming back!
+My Brilliant Friend, and The Great British Baking Show are finally coming back!
 It feels like all the cool kids you haven’t seen all summer are reuniting.
-And though I’ll have to pull cobwebs off me, especially waiting for The Crown, I know it will be worth it.
+And though I’ll have to pull cobwebs off me, especially waiting for My Brilliant Friend, I know it will be worth it.

 Candy apples – They first start appearing in our supermarket when this season begins in earnest.
 Out go the cherries and peaches, at least the locally-grown, and in come these caramel or red cinnamon flavored wonders.
 I almost convince myself that I’m being healthy chomping them down.
 They remind me of trick-or-treating and country fairs and jumping in big leaf piles as a kid.